HOUSING CHOICE VOUCHER PROGRAM

 What are the Tenant’s Responsibilities?

 - The tenant must comply with the lease.
 It is the tenant’s responsibility to obey all lease obligations.
 This responsibility includes paying their share of the rent when it is due.
+The tenant must occupy the unit with the authorized household members of the family.
 The tenant must obey the rules and regulations of the building, as well as all of the rules written in the lease.
 The tenant should be careful not to damage the unit.
 If the unit needs repairs, notify the landlord right away.
-If the lease is violated, the family can be evicted and the Section 8 HCV Program will stop making the subsidy payments.
+The tenant must notify the landlord and SHA 30 days in advance, when they are ready to move.
+If the lease is violated, the family can be evicted, and the Section 8 HCV Program will stop making the subsidy payments.

 - The tenant must pay the security deposit and make utility payments.When a tenant moves into a new unit, the security deposit must be paid as required by the lease.
 If the tenant is responsible for utilities, payments must be made promptly each month.
 If utility payments are not made, the tenant is in violation of the lease and may result in the loss of subsidy.